-↓ Impact enabling activities

-Impact enabling activities are activities that drive outputs to outcomes.
-These impact enabling activities are very important as they support the progression of the research along the pathway to impact.
+An output is unlikely to achieve a desired outcome on its own.
+Impact-enabling activities bridge the gap between outputs and outcomes.
+Impact-enabling activities are activities that drive outputs to outcomes.
+These impact-enabling activities are very important as they support the progression of the research along the pathway to impact.